showaykerker/Linkit7607_DoorMonitor/HSP/README.md

 /* ========== Code Definitions ========== */
-// DONT TOUCH ANY OF THIS
-// IF YOU DONT KNOW WHAT YOU'RE DOING
+// DONT TOUCH ANY OF THESE IF YOU DONT KNOW WHAT IT IS.
 #define COUNT_FREQ 10 // Counting Frequency of t
 // Pin Definitions
 #define Hall 6